It is easy to install drip irrigation by converting an existing automatic pop-up sprinkler system.

 Cap off the remaining sprinkler heads.
 The pop-up on the top waters the lawn.
 The shrub head on the bottom was capped with a plug that comes with the kit.

-Use hole punch to connect 1/4 inch tubing to water supply line.
+Use a hole punch to connect 1/4-inch tubing to the water supply line.

 Watering trees and shrubs, not the sidewalk, driveway or house.